 Here are some of the main supplies you'll need to fix your toilet when it leaks from the bottom.

 You'll need a wrench to remove some of the nuts and bolts that keep your toilet sealed to the ground.
-Make sure the wrench is open ended.
+Make sure the wrench is open-ended.

 Depending on the toilet you have, you may need a set of screwdrivers so you can unscrew various toilet parts to uninstall your toilet for repair.

-It's important to clean around the base of your toilet using anti-bacterial bathroom cleaner.
+It's important to clean around the base of your toilet using an anti-bacterial bathroom cleaner.
 This ensures you properly clean the leaking toilet water.